-Home Thoughts from Abroad is an exhibition curated by Joanne Kitto, her first since taking on the role of curator at praxis ARTSPACE.
+Home Thoughts from Abroad is an exhibition curated by Joanna Kitto, her first since taking on the role of curator at praxis ARTSPACE.
 The exhibition brings together artists from various ethnic backgrounds who are living and working in Adelaide, and focuses on issues around identity and displacement through personal experiences.

 “They all deal with political and social issues from their homelands but they are living and working in Adelaide,” Kitto says.
 “What I was really interested in is how their art practice changes in a place like Australia where there is freedom of speech.”

 Take Chinese artist Badiucao for instance.
 He moved to Australia seven years ago because he wanted to make art that was politically challenging which wasn’t possible in China.
 Badiucao uses Twitter to challenge the censorship and dictatorship in China under the regime of President Xi Jinping.
 His cartoons have been used by Amnesty International, the BBC and the UN.

 In this exhibition, Kitto presents a number of Badiucao’s political posters as well as a sculpture of 4000 pencils which have been shipped over from China, hand-sharpened and fixed to the base of the bed he slept on for seven years after arriving in Australia.